The Future of AI in Grammar Checking

 Will AI grammar checkers eventually replace human editors and proofreaders?

-Can AI grammar checkers adapt to different writing styles like academic, creative, or business writing?
+Can AI grammar checkers distinguish between academic, creative, and business writing styles?

-Can AI handle specialized technical writing with field-specific terminology?
+Can AI grammar tools handle highly specialized technical or professional writing?